-This course explores the principles of design, as well as application of those principles through a wide variety of hands-on projects.
+An exploration of the principles and elements of design, as well as application of those principles through a variety of hands-on projects.

 ARTZ108 VISUAL LANGUAGE 3-D FOUNDATIONS

 An Introductory design course covering basic elements and principles of 3 dimensional art.
 Major areas of study are space, form, and volume using various materials and techniques in the creation of 3-D objects.